Gates Bar-B-Q - Leawood, Kansas

-Gates & Sons Bar-B-Q on State Line Road in Leawood, Kansas has little changed over the years.
+Gates Bar-B-Q on State Line Road in Leawood, Kansas has little changed over the years.
 Gates is an old Kansas City, Missouri BBQ chain with 6 locations in the metro area, including this one off I-435 and one in Kansas City, Kansas.

 The counter where food is ordered forms a "T" with cash registers to each side, and shortly after getting in line, you hear a shouted "Hi, may I help you?"
 It can still be a long time before the people in front of you get their food and you are served, but at least you are greeted right away.

-All three meats are good, but I think that Gates Brisket is the real standout item, with good flavor, appearance and texture.
+All three meats are good.
+Gates brisket is the standout of the three, with good flavor, appearance and texture.
 Gates uses hickory in the smoking process and all of the meats have a smoky flavor.
 I am not normally a big fan of BBQ ham, but Gates' ham is a little thicker sliced and tastes great.
-The regular sauce is pretty spicy, and served heavily covering the meat.
-I recommend that first time diners order the meat dry so they can select which sauce they prefer and how much to use.
+The ribs are usually good, but didn't measure up quite as well the last time I had them.

-The first Gates BBQ restaurant was opened at 19th & Vine in Kansas City, Missouri in 1946, and Gates BBQ sauces have been available in regional grocery stores since 1975.
+The first Gates Bar-B-Q opened as "Gates Ol' Kentucky" at 19th & Vine in Kansas City, Missouri in 1946, and Gates BBQ sauces have been available in regional grocery stores since 1975.
 There are four varieties, all vinegar and molasses based.
 Gates barbecue seasoning dry rubs were added to the lineup later.

-copyright 2009-2012 by Keith Stokes
+copyright 2009-2021 by Keith Stokes